 The Harvard Experiments Working Group is a group of graduate students that meets every other week to provide feedback on experimental research.
 The goal of the Experiments Working Group is to create a community of faculty and graduate students actively engaged in experimental research, make connections to encourage co-authorship, and support development of compelling research projects.
 The HEWG attendees comprise a group diverse in terms of subfields, research interests, and cohorts.

-Over the span of the year many paper discussed at HEWG developed from a glimmer of an idea to a working paper or a journal submission.
+Many papers discussed at HEWG have developed from a glimmer of an idea to a working paper or a journal submission.
 Some of this research has been published in top political science journals or is currently under review.

-HEWG also provides a direct means of financing these projects in the form of seed grants for experimental research.
+HEWG provides a direct means of financing these projects in the form of seed grants.
 The shared HEWG resources enable participants to pilot experiments on small pools of respondents, frequently on online platforms such as MTurk, a crucial step in developing an experimental design and applying for larger grants such as TESS.
-In other cases, HEWG grants have been combined with funding from other sources to field large-scale experiments on a non-American sample of respondents, a particularly costly type of research with high barriers to entry for graduate students.
+In other cases, HEWG grants have been combined with funding from other sources to field large-scale experiments.

 HEWG holds an annual graduate student conference in the spring that brings together graduate students from around the country (and the globe) to present high-quality experimental research in a close-knit setting with faculty discussants from the Cambridge/Boston Area.
 The 2021 conference will be held April 22 - 24, 2021.

 HEWG is generously supported by Dustin Tingley, the Institute for Quantitative Social Science, the Weatherhead Center for International Affairs, and the Center for American Political Studies.

 HEWG's faculty sponsor is Dustin Tingley, Professor of Government at Harvard University.